pinkstack/tocen-live/README.md

 ## Usage

+### Server
-This service comes pre-packaged as a public Docker image and can be simply ran with the following `run` command.
+This service comes pre-packaged as a public [Docker Image](https://github.com/pinkstack/tocen-live/pkgs/container/tocen-live) and can be simply ran with the following `docker run` command.

 ```bash
 export TOCEN_API_KEY="<ask>"